suniverse77/DDPM-segmentation/README.md

-# Label-Efficient Semantic Segmentation with Diffusion Models
+# Diffusion-Based Semantic Segmentation Using Feature Regularization and Soft Voting

 Summer Annual Conference of IEIE 2025